Philosophy & ApproachMaking mindfulness accessible

 Making Mindfulness accessible

-Through my photography training I realised photography is a really easy way into mindfulness.
-And this creates a wonderful possibility – we’re all talking pictures on our phones, so rather than teaching something completely new, we can simply adapt something we already do to access the benefits of mindfulness.
+Through my photography training I realised this art form is an easy way into mindfulness.
+And this creates a wonderful possibility – we’re all taking pictures on our phones, so rather than teaching something completely new, we can simply adapt something we already do to access the benefits of mindfulness.

 SOULFUL VISION retreats and workshops take your photography (whether with a smartphone or camera) and help you discover how this can become a mindful activity, helping you find moments of calm within the demands of modern life.

 There are many excellent wellbeing courses and providers but many of the techniques taught are premised on self-care (eg. time management, boundary setting, kind non-judgemental thinking, etc).
 This is important but I believe it can only form part of the answer.
-There is a danger when the focus is purely self-care, that we can feel we have failed if we struggle in our life – that we are not resilient.
+There is a danger when the focus is purely self-care, that we can feel we have failed if we struggle in our life and work – we can feel we are not resilient.

-Our workshops and retreats do not focus primarily on the technical aspects of photography.
-Steve can help if you get stuck, but modern phones and cameras do a lot of that work for us.
+We do not focus primarily on the technical aspects of photography.
+Steve will help if you get stuck!
 All you require is a camera you can use and an open mind to try.

 Your content goes here.
 Edit or remove this text inline or in the module Content settings.
 You can also style every aspect of this content in the module Design settings and even apply custom CSS to this text in the module Advanced settings.